 from all of our servers within 24 hours.”

 Why then is there a lawsuit?
 Imgur never removed the images.
-In fact, a staggering 200 days is alleged to have passed before Imgur took down the photographs.
+A staggering 200 days is alleged to have passed before Imgur took down the photographs.
 Given this delay, Boffoli is claiming Imgur waived the DMCA immunity and should be liable for up to $10 million in damages.

 There are two sides to every story, and Imgur has not responded to the lawsuit as of yet.
-That being said, the business faces tens of thousands of dollars in legal fees to defend the action at an absolute minimum.
-If the lawsuit has merit and proceeds, those fees will bump up into the hundreds of thousands of dollars.
-If the court awards damages, the number will easily grow into the millions.
+Still, the business faces tens of thousands of dollars in legal fees to defend the action at an absolute minimum.
+If the suit has merit and proceeds, those fees will bump up into the hundreds of thousands of dollars.
+If the court awards damages, the number will quickly grow into the millions.

-All of this because Imgur failed to take down the offending images in a timely manner.
+All of this because Imgur failed to take down the offending images on time.

 No DMCA Agent